alikarimi120/alikarimi120/README.md

 Prior to MPL, I finished my 𝐁𝐒𝐜 in Computer Engineering at the Department of Computer Engineering, [Bu-Ali Sina University](http://basu.ac.ir/en/home), in August 2018.
 I tried to use my bachelor's to build a solid bedrock for my future research.
 So in addition to taking many optional graduate-level courses on math and computer science.
 I spent a year as a Research Assistant at the Computer Networks Laboratory at the Bu-Ali Sina University where I completed my thesis on Evaluating and Improving the LoRa Protocol performance.

 ## My main research interests
-- Machine Learning, Deep Learning
+- Machine Learning, especially Deep Learning
 - Machine Vision, Image & Video Processing
-- Big Data

 <!-- icons without padding -->